2KAbhishek/AZ-900/Notes/Benefits-Of-Cloud.md

 ## Scalability

 The cloud allows us to scale our allocated resources depending upon the required resources.
-The cloud can scale upto infinite resources unless the application itself has bottlenecks, like database and router issues.
+The cloud can scale up to infinite resources unless the application itself has bottlenecks, like database and router issues.

 ## Elasticity